 Welcome to the Association of Lipspeakers

-The Association of Lipspeakers (ALS) is the *ONLY professional body that represents lipspeakers.
+The Association of Lipspeakers (ALS) is the *professional body that represents lipspeakers.
 We aim to promote lipspeaking and its good practice and encourage the further development of lipspeaking as a communication service.

 This site should enable you to find and successfully use lipspeakers, whether through a registered agency or by direct contact with lipspeakers in any region.

 In order to offer you the best communication experience, please be clear as to what type of lipspeaking service you would like.
 Either straightforward lipspeaking/lipreading or lipspeaking with the aid of signs**.

-**The majority of our fully qualified and NRCPD registered lipspeakers can also offer a Sign Supported Lipspeaking service. (note that this is NOT an officially recognised form of communication with an accredited qualification, please discuss this method first with your lipspeaker).
+**The majority of ALS fully qualified and NRCPD registered lipspeakers can also offer a Sign Supported Lipspeaking service. (note that this is NOT an officially recognised form of communication with an accredited qualification, please discuss this method first with your lipspeaker).